-6.3.6 Where an advisor relies upon a report from a third party advisor, it should either accept a duty of care in relation to that third party report or indicate that that report contains a similar clause.
+- 6.3.6 Where an advisor relies upon a report from a third party advisor, it should either accept a duty of care in relation to that third party report or indicate that that report contains a similar clause. - 6.3.7 The duty of care requirements cannot be caveated as subject to any separate terms between the adviser and the trustee.